suidroot/mainesec-coc/FAQ.md

-## Can Admins See Slack Private Messages?
+## Can Admins See Discord Private Messages?

 No